 Compared to refinement from bauxite, the process by which we recycle aluminium uses only 5 percent of the energy, so 20 ingots can be recycled for the same energy it takes to produce just one from ore.
 Using electrolysis in conjunction with renewable energy sources, there are practically no CO2 emissions in the process of aluminium recovery.
 Countries whose energy systems revolve around hydroelectric plants, such as Norway, Canada or Venezuela are traditionally large producers of this metal.

-But even using power from polluting sources such as fossil-fuel plants, the process is still much more cleaner than refinement:
+Even when using power from polluting sources, such as fossil-fuel plants, the process is still much much cleaner than refinement:

 “A 10 percent increase in aluminum end-of-life recycling rates decreases industry greenhouse gas emissions by 15 percent,” The Aluminum Association reports.